5. Create or edit channel art

 2. Go to the channel you want to manage.

 3. Click the For new visitors tab.
-If you don't see the "For new visitors" tab, follow these instructions to turn on channel customization for the channel.
+If you don't see the "For new visitors" tab, follow these

 4. Click on Channel trailer.